imndb/Spring-certification-notes/Notes-2024.md

 # Spring Data:

+- Spring Data uses JDK Dynamic proxy to intercept all calls to repositories and not CGLIB proxy.

 - correct naming convention for custom find methods in Spring Data Repository Interface: find(First[count]) By[Property Expression] [comparison operator] [ordering operator]

 - If not specified @EnableJpaRepositories, will scan the package of the configuration class, but not subclasses.